nikeedev/chatium/protocol.md

-# The idea for the new protocol for managing client and server connections
+# The protocol for managing client and server connections for Chatium

 With this new system that I (nikeedev) created, sending messages using WebSocket will be a lot easier now that the messages will be just stringified JSON's.